heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 You must update the GitHub Discussion you created previously with the following
 information:

-- **Description**: The link to your repository as well as the latest commit hash of your work before submission
+- **Description**: The link to your repository as well as the commit hash you want to submit

 **Your work is due on the day before the presentations at 23h59**.
 Check the [Planning](https://github.com/orgs/heig-vd-dai-course/projects) for the exact